RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 - Create blocks and platforms of customizable sizes.
 - Define platform start heights for varied level designs.
 - Platforms are fully interactable, supporting collision and navigation.
+- Define platform textures location for unique visual effects and to have variation in maps.

 ### Graphical User Interface (GUI)
 - Customizable fixed GUI layout.